The WellRight Blog

 Hustle Culture and Mental Health: Overcoming the Toxic Grindset at Work

-In today’s fast-paced, competitive corporate landscape, the concept of hustle culture, or grind culture, has taken a firm hold within our work environments.
 This mindset is often rooted in the belief that success is directly proportional to the amount of hard work one puts in.
-On top of encouraging long hours over self-care, hustle culture can lead to a cycle of relentlessly pursuing professional achievements at the cost of personal wellbeing.
+On top of choosing overtime over self-care, hustle culture often leads to a cycle of relentlessly pursuing professional achievements at the cost of personal wellbeing.

-Social media platforms are awash with content encouraging constant productivity and glorifying the non-stop work mentality.
-At the same time, as much as 60% of Americans are living paycheck to paycheck, causing increasing financial stress.
-The result is easily predictable: people are quickly turning to the hustle culture mindset, with 44% of Americans viewing their side hustle as necessary for providing essential income.
+To make matters worse, social media is awash with content encouraging this level of productivity and glorifying the non-stop work mentality.
+And with 60% of Americans currently living paycheck to paycheck and experiencing financial stress, it's not hard to see why people are turning to the hustle culture mindset, with 44% of Americans viewing their side hustle as necessary for providing essential income.